javedalam05/DashboardTab/README.md

 ```
 v.	app:tab_height="4"
 ```
 This is for height ratio.
-(4= screenheight/4 means)
+(4 = screenheight/4 means one fourth part of the device screen height).
+You also pass value in float like 3.5 or 4.5 that means screenheight/3.5 or screenheight/4.5.

 ```
 vi.	app:tag="2"